-This Muffuletta Cheese Ball has all the tastes of a classic New Orleans muffuletta sandwich.
-The flavors of salty salad olives, provolone cheese, and salami that meld together with cream cheese and Italian seasonings make for an appetizing appetizer.
-Spread it on a cracker or some veggies for a quick and easy snack food fit for a party or any occasion!
+This Muffuletta Cheese Ball tastes like a classic New Orleans muffuletta sandwich.
+The flavors of salty salad olives, provolone cheese, and salami meld with cream cheese and Italian seasonings to make an appetizing appetizer.
+Spread it on a cracker or some veggies for a quick and easy snack fit for a party or any occasion!

-As an Amazon Associate, I earn from qualifying purchases.
-I have used the products highlighted below and recommend them for your convenience.
+I’m an Amazon Associate.
 Please note that there are Affiliate Links in the content of the Louisiana Woman Blog, and I will earn a commission if you purchase through those links.
 Thank you!

 The Lovelies Of This Cheeseball